 Bear Archery Divergent EKO Specifications

 The Bear Divergent EKO is also notable for its compact size and its smooth draw, which was also a primary point of focus.
+The Divergent was designed with the whitetail bowhunter in mind.

 At only 30” axle-to-axle, it quickly became apparent that this bow would be perfect for those who spend most of their time in the woods hunting from a ground blind.

 The Bear Divergent EKO is nothing short of a technological masterpiece.
-This bow manages to combine lightning-quick performance, compact design, and previously unheard of adjustability, all into a single package.
+This bow manages to combine lightning-quick performance, compact design, and previously unheard-of adjustability, all into a single package.

 To say the least, Bear, as a company, put a significant amount of time, energy, and effort into creating the Bear Divergent EKO.
 The bow was designed with the whitetail bowhunter in mind!